 - Swift on-site deployment

 - Decreased downtime

-Owing to their large size and location in far flung areas, wind turbines are not easy to access.
-Traditional monitoring techniques involve cherry pickers, hydraulic cranes, service platforms and rope descent.
+Owing to their large size and location in far-flung areas, wind turbines are not easy to access.
+Traditional monitoring techniques involve cherry pickers, hydraulic cranes, service platforms, and rope descent.
 There are certain risks associated with each of their approaches.
-It can be quite time consuming, expensive and incredibly dangerous to use heavy machinery or climbing up and down with ropes.
-This is where drone inspection solutions provide us an edge over manual techniques for inspection.
+It can be quite time consuming, expensive, and incredibly dangerous to use heavy machinery or climbing up and down with ropes.
+This is where industrial drone inspection solutions provide us an edge over manual techniques for inspection.

 A lot more reliable and usable kind of data can be retrieved via drones in contrast to that obtained via manual methods.
-Drones can reach the turbine blade till the optimal safest distance and circumambulate around it to cover the entire surface area.
-A three dimensional dynamic model of the wind turbine can be conjured thanks to this data; thereby getting a degree of detail that is not at all possible with manual techniques.
+Drones can reach the turbine blade until the optimal safest distance and circumambulate around it to cover the entire surface area.
+A three-dimensional dynamic model of the wind turbine can be conjured thanks to this data; thereby getting a degree of detail that is not at all possible with manual techniques.

-There are plans being thought out by professionals to automate the entire drone inspection process in order to reduce the need for specialized training to operate drones.
-We will soon be witnessing drones that take off autonomously, capture high resolution aerial imagery of the entire turbine blade and get back to their original point of takeoff in a matter of just a few minutes.
+There are plans being thought out by professionals to automate the entire drone inspection process in order to reduce the need for specialized training to operate an industrial drone.
+We will soon be witnessing drones that take off autonomously, capture high-resolution aerial imagery of the entire turbine blade and get back to their original point of takeoff in a matter of just a few minutes.
 The turbine blades will not be even required to be stopped; thereby minimizing the downtime of the unit.
-Here is a short video of wind turbine drone inspection.back to menu ↑
+Here is a short video of a wind turbine drone inspection.

 Drone Pipeline Inspection